 Another three articles have since surfaced via online souces.
 Also in the attic was a clipping from a national magazine, published in 1952, about songwriter claims against music publishers.
 It referenced Roman's "Blue Moon" lawsuit as if it were common knowledge in the industry.

-This comprehensive feature, dated and ascribed to The Knickerbocker Press, is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
-It references the genesis of "Blue Moon" being that evening of moonlit skating on a pond, and is the primary evidence we have for that aspect of the song's creation.
-It quotes him in his own words about sending the song to New York music broker Jack Mahoney.
+This by-lined feature is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
+It references Roman's evening of moonlit ice-skating on the pond in Troy as the inspiration for "Blue Moon," and is the primary piece of written evidence we have for that aspect of the song's creation.
+It quotes Roman directly about his dealings with New York music broker, Jack Mahoney.

-A fragment from a lengthy article in the Sunday Mirror magazine section (King Features Syndicate, Inc.), dated March 16, 1952, about litigation in the music business was found in the attic.
-It references Ed Roman by name and includes the only published account we have of the amount of the settlement.
+This clipping is from a half-page from an article in a major national publication, Sunday Mirror Magazine (King Features Syndicate, Inc.), about songwriter claims against music publishers.
+It was also found in the attic.
+Although the article ran 16 years after the filing of the "Blue Moon" lawsuit, it references Ed Roman by name and is the only published account we have to date of the amount of the settlement.

-The name of publication and the date were noted on the backside of the fragment, enabling us to source the complete article and access its title.
+The name of publication and the date the piece was published were noted on the back of the half-page, enabling us to source the complete article.

 Three additional news accounts regarding Ed Roman's lawsuit surfaced during the course of our research.
 All were published at the time of the filing in upstate New York newspapers, two of the three on the Front Page.

 Select image to view the Full Page where this item appeared in Albany's Times-Union on October 20, 1936.
 The paper published a full story the following day.
 (See clip above)